luka712/moje-sunce/airspace-hugo/exampleSite/content/english/project/rio-furniture-4.md

 cosmetic products and 9 essential oils for sale on the EU market.
 One of the results of the project was the entry of cosmetic products in the CPNP - EU register of cosmetic products.

-We consider starting the production of top quality cosmetics with a high percentage of active substance - Immortelle essential oil, an activity that will make the business of growing and distilling Immortelle sustainable in the long run, making our company a relevant producer of natural cosmetics.
+We are considering starting the production of top quality cosmetics with a high percentage of active substance - Immortelle essential oil, an activity that will make the business of growing and distilling Immortelle sustainable in the long run, making our company a relevant producer of natural cosmetics.